-A signed written request is required from the family physician indicating the name of the child and the reason for giving the medicine.
-This request must include the name of the medication, the frequency, dosage, and time of the day to be given.
+A signed written request is required annually from the ordering physician indicating the name of the child and the reason for giving the medicine.
+This request must include the name of the medication, the frequency, dosage and the time of day to be given.
 All medication must come to school in the original container.

-- A signed written request from the parent is required to administer the medication as specified by the family physician. - Medication must be delivered, in the original container, by the parent/guardian to the school nurse or to the school office.
-No medication is to be brought to school by the child exception if permission is given by the physician to do so. - No medications are permitted in the classroom, locker or kept on a student's person unless a physician gives permission. - Physicians orders are requested to be renewed at the start of each school year. - Please note: cough drops are not permitted in elementary grades without physician's orders - All medications MUST be picked up on or by the last day of school
+- A signed written request from the parent/guardian is required annually to administer the medication as specified by the ordering physician. - Medication must be delivered, in the original container, by the parent/guardian to the school nurse or to the school office.
+No medication is to be brought to school by the child except if permission is given "by the physician" to do so. - No medications are permitted in the classroom or on a student's person unless a physician gives permission. - Physicians' orders must be renewed at the start of each school year. - Please note: cough drops are not permitted in elementary grades without physician's orders. - All medications MUST be picked up on or by the last day of school.